Sweet Treats to Delight Your Holiday Guests

 HUBBARDAVENUEDINER.COM

-Hubbard Avenue Diner, renowned for their delicious pies, is ready to make your holiday celebrations extra special with their seasonal treats.
+Hubbard Avenue Diner, renowned for their delicious pies, is ready to make your holiday celebrations extra special with its seasonal treats.
 This December, they're featuring a candy cane pie made with a chocolate ganache-lined crust, whipped peppermint filling, and candy cane and chocolate shaving toppings.
 For a spiced treat, indulge in their gingerbread pie, featuring a rich molasses-based gingerbread spice blend.
-They also offer a vegan apple cherry pie for those with dietary preferences.
-Each pie serves six slices and costs $21.99.
+And new to the holiday season, Hubbard is introducing an eggnog pie, filled with brandy and nutmeg combined in a Bavarian cream.
+They also offer a pear apple pie for those with dietary preferences.
+Each pie serves six slices and costs $22.49.

-If you're looking to branch off from pie, you can enjoy a melt-in-your-mouth snowman cupcake, beautifully decorated holiday sugar cookies, and Christmas tree cookies stacked and layered with frosting for a fun, festive touch.
+If hoping to branch off from pie, you can enjoy a melt-in-your-mouth snowman cupcake, beautifully decorated holiday sugar cookies, and cakes decorated like Santa, a Christmas tree, or adorned with gingerbread people, all with different flavors and layered with frosting for a fun, festive touch.
 These will be available for pick-up on Dec.
-23rd, with a 24-hour pre-order required.
+23, with a two-day pre-order required.

 Miggy's Bakes